 Neighborhood Watch is a program of neighbors watching out for each other during the workday, evenings, vacations or any other absence.
 A Neighborhood Watch creates an alert neighborhood using simple crime prevention methods.
 Your neighbors know who you are, what type of car you drive, and who usually belongs at your residence.

-Neighborhood Watch is simply a program of neighbors watching out for each other during the workday, evenings, vacations or any other absence.
-The purpose of the Neighborhood Watch program is to create an alert neighborhood by using simple crime prevention methods.
-The program works through the mutual aid of neighbors watching the property of other neighbors.
-This has several advantages, including the fact that your neighbors know who you are, what type of car you drive, and who belongs, as a rule, at your residence.
-A patrol officer driving by your home might not recognize someone as a stranger in your yard.
-However, an alert neighbor would recognize the person as a stranger.
-They could then call 9-1-1 to alert police of the suspicious activity.
+A police officer driving past your home may not recognize someone as a stranger in your yard.
+However, an alert neighbor could identify the person as a stranger and call 9-1-1, alerting police to suspicious activity.
 Neighborhood Watch does not promote vigilantism.
 Members of Neighborhood Watch groups are never asked to put themselves in harm’s way to prevent crime.
 They should only observe and report suspicious activities to the Police Department.
-This leaves the responsibility for confronting and apprehending criminals where it belongs—with your Hoffman Estates Police Officers.
+This leaves the responsibility for confronting and apprehending criminals where it belongs—with Hoffman Estates police officers.